Your lender asked for a letter of explanation regarding an inquiry on your credit report.

 Other circumstances aren’t so clear-cut.

 On your letter of explanation, state that no new accounts were opened.
-Just be sure to explain why you applied but didn’t go through with opening the account.
+Just be sure to explain why you applied but didn’t go through with it.

 Be truthful here.
 The lender will pull a fresh credit report the day of closing.
-If a new debt shows up, the lender will have to re-approve the entire file, taking days or weeks.
+If a new debt shows up, the lender must re-approve the entire file, taking days or weeks.

 What if I opened a new credit account?